dcdominiak/dcdominiak.github.io/_posts/2017-10-22-udacity-aind-lessons-learned-3.md

 ### An RNN learns a single function that gets applied at each time step

 Rather than learning a specific function for each time step, the RNN learns a general function that gets applied at all time steps.

+The implications of this simple fact are huge.
+What is the RNN actually learning?
+It's learning how to compute its hidden state vector to store information about past inputs in a way that allows it to correctly generate future outputs.
+It typically has 100s of dimensions with which to work, but the use of each dimension is not clear cut.
+Analysis has shown that recognizable "features" are often linear combinations of dimensions.

 ### An RNN is equivalent to an entire hidden layer in a neural network